-Courses are generally one year of full-time study in length, and contain modules on variations of the following broad topics within journalism:
+Courses are generally one year full time, and contain modules covering the following broad topics within journalism:

-- Media law - covering various legal issues such as confidentiality, the right to privacy and the ins and outs of intellectual property.
+- Media law - including legal issues such as confidentiality, the right to privacy and the ins and outs of intellectual property.

 - Digital journalism - in the digital age, writing for search engine optimisation (SEO) and adopting the appropriate style for online publications has never been so important.

-- Traditional skills - this covers journalism skills that you'll find in every job role, including writing in shorthand, interviewing techniques and reinterpreting reports for different mediums.
+- Traditional skills - such as shorthand, interviewing techniques and reinterpreting reports for different mediums.

 However, individual institutions offer their own range of more specialised modules:

 - Cardiff University's News Journalism MA includes a 'News Reporting and Production' module.

 - The University of Kent's Multimedia Journalism MA offers modules in 'Reporting Conflict' and 'Propaganda - Media, Manipulation and Persuasion'.

 Because of this, it's important to do your research before applying for a Masters to make sure your studies - and the opportunities for work experience you'll encounter while studying - reflect the area of journalism you'd like to work in.